A powerful explosion in Belgorod | Info - Breaking Latest News

-A big explosion in Belgorod, and for now the reason for the detonation is still unknown.
+A big explosion in Belgorod, and the reason for the detonation is still unknown.

 A powerful explosion in Belgorod!
 It is a Russian city, 40 kilometers north of the Russian border with Ukraine.
 As can be seen from the received photos, the explosion left a huge crater in the city, some say it is 20 meters long.
 Photos on social networks show a large hole in the road and debris scattered nearby.